matzefriedrich/amsi/README.md

 AmsiScanResult result = context.Scan(buffer, "");
 ```

-Performing correlated scan requests are also possible.
-In the following example the `ScanFile` method is used to scan file contents for malware.
+It is also possible to perform correlated scan requests.
+In the following example, the `ScanFile` method is used to scan file contents for malware.

 ```csharp
 using (AmsiSession scanSession = AmsiSession.Create(context))